 - Use the school journal to write homework and decide which books to take home. - Use the school journal as reminder for PE clothes, Home Economics ingredients etc. - Good idea to have a copy of the timetable at home as well. - It is a good idea to start homework as early as possible and so avoid doing it when the student is tired.

 Read more, understand more!

 - Reading improves general knowledge.

 - It improves vocabulary and spelling.

 - It develops concentration.

+- Have a book in your bag!

 Healthy Balanced Lifestyle